manorrock/siamese/README.md

 # Manorrock Siamese

-Manorrock Siamese is a continous CI/CD delivery platform that you is capable of scaling effortlessly.
+Manorrock Siamese is a continous CI/CD delivery platform that is capable of scaling effortlessly.
 Give it a try!